 This course will cover the requirements of an officer to prepare for and present information as evidence in public hearings or court trials.
 Content is woven throughout the program with daily practical work and case studies incorporated into the curriculum.
 Reinforcement of the skills needed including basic the interview; how to collect, document, catalogue, and analyze evidence; make appropriate case recommendations, decisions, or referrals; record management; the requirement for follow-up; and possible enforcement options.
 Examples will be provided with reference to common complaints of noisy and dangerous dogs, animal welfare, animal bites, and animals at large.

-This course will involve an analysis of legislation that govern animals and animal control in BC.
+This course will involve an analysis of legislation that governs animals and animal control in BC.
 You will interpret legislation and discuss associated issues and evidence.
 Emphasis will be placed on animal complaints such as noisy and dangerous dogs, and animal abuse and the options you have to enforce within the legal system.
 Also covered are laws which may impact your dealings with the public including understanding of rights, conducting investigations, entering private property, clarity of law enforcement powers, burden of proof, and dangerous dog legislation.

 Animal control enforcement officials face daily challenges and dangers related to this profession including dealing with aggressive and dangerous animals to assertive and hostile people.
 This course covers the types of activities that may occur and techniques to mitigate these hazards including personal, public, and animal safety.